FiveFamilies/FiveFamiliesPublic/README.md

 ## Description

-The ultimate goal is to create an original game engine using Unity, to build up our framework and to create accessible compatibility with the Cardano Blockchain.
+The ultimate end goal is to create an original game engine using Unity, to build up our framework and to create accessible compatibility with the Cardano Blockchain.

 ## Development